scjurgen/libjson-sax/README.md

-libjson - simple and efficient json parser and printer in C
+libjson-sax - simple and efficient json parser and printer in C
 ===========================================================

 Introduction
 ------------

-libjson is a simple library without any dependancies to parse and pretty print the JSON format ([RFC 4627](https://www.ietf.org/rfc/rfc4627.txt)).
+libjson-sax is a simple library without any dependencies to parse and pretty print the JSON format ([RFC 4627](https://www.ietf.org/rfc/rfc4627.txt)).
 The JSON format is a concise and structured data format.